Paul Rogat Loeb

 "The group found some spark in me," she recalls.
 "I never knew I had it."

-Soul’s new edition also includes reflections on Paul’s personal journey, from challenging the Vietnam War as a young student activist to a 500-campus election engagement project, which he created and ran in 2008, and is running again for 2012.
+Soul’s new edition also includes reflections on Paul’s personal journey, from challenging the Vietnam War as a young student activist to founding the national nonpartisan Campus Election Engagement Project, which reached 750-campuses in 2012.
 It includes a wholly updated exploration of political burnout, including how to deal with dashed electoral hopes.
 It includes an updated look at the world of "virtual activism"—and how our new technologies can either increase face-to-face engagement or become seductive traps to replace it.
-The new Soul of a Citizen edition takes a classic of citizen engagement and brings it up to the present, helping us meet the challenges and opportunities of our difficult time.
+Loeb takes a classic of citizen engagement and brings it up to the present, helping us meet the challenges and opportunities of our difficult time.

 "Without engaged citizens, politics is dead.
 Citizen activism was the source of this country’s birth, and today ensures its future.
 To really, truly understand why it’s important for us all to stand up and act, and how to do it, read the new updated edition of Soul of a Citizen, an activist classic that belongs on the shelf right next to Saul Alinsky.”